 The Florida annual report is a yearly report submitted by an LLC to the Florida Division of Corporations.

-What does being yearly mean?
-It means you need to file your annual reports on time each year, before May 1, even if there are no changes in the company.
+Being yearly means you need to file your annual reports on time each year, before May 1, even if there are no changes in the company.

 The purpose of this document is simple: it includes all the required business information about your Florida LLC.
 Some of the 'required' information are: